PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-22 10:59:07
+Last updated: 2024-04-22 10:59:41
-Random Quote: People come into our lives exactly when they should. - Nina Locke
+Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar